esimonetti/SugarSAMLOpiLDAP/README.md

 * Configure correctly and test SAML without removing the previously configured LDAP settings

 ## Debugging
-As it is not immidiate to debug LDAP authentication, if the users encounter issues it is recommended to disable temporarily SAML and enable LDAP only, to test if the user can log-in correctly.
+As it is not immediate to debug LDAP authentication, if the users encounter issues it is recommended to disable temporarily SAML and enable LDAP only, to test if the user can log-in correctly.
 If not, there must be some configuration mismatch on the LDAP section.